 We recommend all UF students have a LinkedIn profile, regardless of major.
 Additionally, we encourage students to become familiar navigating and utilizing LinkedIn, beyond simply having a profile.

-“I am planning to go to graduate school.
+Add text for answer “I am planning to go to graduate school.
 When should I start that process?"

 Now is the time to begin this process.
 Research graduate schools and programs of interest, being sure to capture application deadlines, application expectations, costs, GA/TA opportunities, etc. We recommend creating a spreadsheet of all the programs you're interested in that contains all of the pertinent information needed to keep yourself organized.
 Also, don't forget to engage with your professors to ask if they have any insight into prospective programs, recommendations, or tips.